raspberrypilearning/get-started-pico-w/en/step_3.md

 import network
 import socket
 from time import sleep
-from picozero import pico_temp_sensor from machine import Pin
+from picozero import pico_temp_sensor, pico_led
+import machine
 --- /code ---

 Save this code now, and choose the option to save to **This computer**